 III.4: Paged KV cache

-The server from III.2 and III.3 works, but it serves one request at a time.
-Before it can serve concurrent requests, one Act 2 component has to be rebuilt: the KV cache.
+The server from III.2 and III.3 works, and it will even run concurrent requests, each on its own blocking thread.
+But one Act 2 component was never designed for serving: the KV cache.

 Recall what the KV cache does, from II.2.
 Attention at decode step n needs the key and value vectors of all n previous tokens.
 Without a cache, you'd recompute them every step: quadratic work.
 The cache stores them: each layer keeps a key tensor and a value tensor, you append one row per token, and decode becomes linear.